a21ns1g4ts/saas-playground/README.md

 # saas-hybrid

-## A simple example hybrid multi-tenancy application
+## A multi-tenancy application

 [![MIT](https://badgen.net/github/license/micromatch/micromatch)](LICENSE)

-#### The philosophy of this application is how made a simple application with hybrid multi-tenancy.
+#### The philosophy of this application is be a simple example of a multi-tenancy application

 PRs and issues is welcome!